sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## What is the latest version available for an upgrade with the current version of the kubeadm tool installed?
 kubeadm upgrade plan

-## to upgrade the cluster, upgrade the kubeadm tool first
+## Notes: to upgrade the cluster, upgrade the kubeadm tool first

 ## lets say we will upgrade the MASTER NODE first, actually upgrade the controlplane first